How to Ask for Payment Politely and Professionally (with Examples)

 So how do you ask someone to pay an outstanding bill without sounding insensitive?

 Sending some form of communication as a reminder is the best way to get a client to settle a balance as quickly as possible while maintaining a healthy business relationship.
-All of this so you can continue your cash flow.
+Requesting for payment politely and professionally can make all of the difference, and doing so sooner rather than later is best.
+When you ask for money politely, you are more likely to collect on owed revenue.
+Even if the payment is late.

 Seamless payment collection is the goal but there are steps that you need to take to get there.
+It's easier to ask your client for payments with a process already in place.
 Here is how you can avoid unpleasant interactions with late payments and learn how to gather them quicker than before… without sounding rude or demanding.

 Table of Contents

-Even though making a payment for services provided seems like a perfectly logical next step to you, that might be the last thing someone with an overdue balance wants to hear.
+Even though making a payment for services provided seems like a perfectly logical next step to you, that might be the last thing someone with unpaid invoices wants to hear.
+Payment deadlines can be a great cause of anxiety.

 To avoid this, make sure to not discuss why you need the payment and how this affects your business.
 Instead, keep the message short and sweet with the facts to back up why you’re reaching out to them in the first place.

-I’m sure you are thinking, “Okay, I know some basics of how to be polite while asking for payments, but when is the right time for a reminder?”
+I’m sure you are thinking, “Okay, I know some basics of how to be polite while asking for payments, but when is the right time for a reminder?
+And what if the client still doesn't pay?”

 This way your next request doesn’t seemingly come out of “nowhere”.
 Consider sending the second request a week after payment is due, then another 2 weeks later, and then finally a month.